 What is the biggest challenge as a Sales leader?
 Getting your sales team to improve their performance?
 Getting them to use the CRM?
 Their time management?
-Their alcoholism?

 All winning teams require a leader that is capable of motivating a sales team to get them flying off to new heights, but do you have what it takes to be a modern-day sales leader?

-1. Freedom to influence
+1. Give your team freedom to influence

 Sales Reps like to make an impact – give them the chance to influence decisions and they will feel like they’re making an even greater impact than simply hitting target.